 Development and fabrication of ducts and fittings common to the heating, ventilation, and air conditioning industry, with emphasis on uniform and state code requirements.
 Methods of connecting ducts and fittings in an air system.
 Principles of geometric pattern development as it applies to duct construction and application.
 Multiple uses and care of hand tools common to the industry.
-Corequisite(s): MATH1050

 Focus on transitional fittings where the triangulation method of pattern development is required.
 Use of direct triangulation, as a short-cut method of layout, is emphasized.
 Identification, care, adjustment, and maintenance of floor equipment common to the sheet metal industry.

 Prerequisite(s): HEAT1110

-HEAT1130 | HVAC Trunk-line Construction | Lec/Lab (2 Credits) Pattern development, and the fabrication of a scaled-down trunk-line, emphasizing the quality and quantity of work.
+Pattern development, and the fabrication of a scaled-down trunk-line, emphasizing the quality and quantity of work.
 Usage, construction methods, and installation of various types of dampers.
-Prerequisite(s): HEAT1110 And HEAT1120